Council Operations: Council Staff

 Jim Segeris the staff officer for economic analysis and various specialized fishery management issues such as limited entry.
 He staffs the groundfish individual quota process and other ad-hoc groups.
 He has degrees in zoology, marine policy, and psychology with additional graduate level work in economics.
 Little-known fact: Jim’s great grandparents were Swedish fishers from Kumlinga, Åland, a disputed territory controlled by Finland, which was part of the Russian empire at the time of their emigration.

-Sandra Krause is the Senior Information Technology Specialist for the Council and has been with the Council since February 1993.
-She is responsible for all aspects of the Council’s computer network infrastructure, network administration, computer support services, website construction and maintenance, videoconference equipment, and a variety of other technical support functions.
-Interesting fact: Sandra, on a volunteer basis, spends her spare time visiting, sending cards, and keeping in touch with seniors who are in nursing homes, widows, and those who are unable to leave their home.
+Sandra Krause is the Program Manager for Information Technology for the Council and has been with the Council since February 1993.
+She is responsible for all aspects of the Council’s computer network infrastructure, network administration and management (including working with agencies and vendors to ensure the Council has the appropriate systems), computer support services, website construction and maintenance, and a variety of other technical support functions.
+Little known fact: Sandra’s favorite numbers are 19 and 33.

 Renee Dorval is an Administrative Specialist for the Council.
 She handles hotel and travel arrangements as well as other administrative tasks.
 She returned to Portland in 1987 after spending 14 years in Haines, Alaska.
 Little known fact: while growing up in Haines, Renee used to help her late father, the Harbormaster, patrol harbor and waterfront areas before and after school.

 Kimberly Ambert serves as an Administrative Specialist for the Council staff.
 She is responsible for document production and distribution functions, as well as other administrative activities.
 She graduated from Oregon State University with a degree in Liberal Studies and an emphasis in pre-Elementary Education.
 Little known fact: Kim likes to decorate cakes in her spare time.

-Patricia Crouse is the Fiscal Specialist for the council staff.
+Patricia Crouse is the Administrative Officer for the council staff.
 She performs a variety of accounting duties and a range of budget preparation and analysis in support of the Council’s fiscal responsibilities.
 She has a Bachelors Degree in Business Management from Eastern Oregon University.
 Her background includes accounting for non-profits in Maine, Oregon and California.
 Little known fact: Patricia was a lifeguard in high school.